pdhoff/pdhoff.github.io/teaching/stat832/stat832.md

 #### Announcements
 2018-4-02: [ MLM slides](mlm.html)

+2018-4-10: Do the final set of exercises:  Exercises 3 and 5 from the MLM notes, and exercises 1 and 2 of the copula notes, due 4/18.

 2018-3-28: Do exercises 1,3,4 and 6 in the notes on the GLM, to be turned in Friday 4/6.
 Also work on your projects.